CSS Code Adds Style to Websites

 Although basic CSS is very approachable, unlike HTML, CSS has advanced concepts and functionality that can be tough for students to absorb.
 For example, the CSS ‘cascade’, the hierarchical rules by which CSS code is applied to a web page, are central to using CSS but can be a challenge to teach!

 No worries though, our beginners CSS course does a good job at simplifying this concept … among many others.
 Nonetheless, we suggest that much more time be devoted to teaching CSS when compared to HTML.

-Our CSS training courses:
+Our CSS course: